xscriptorcode/xkyber_crypto/README.md

 ## Warnings and Limitations

-- This library is intended for research and learning purposes; it is not recommended for production environments without additional audits.
+- The library is intended for research, testing, and educational use.
+For production environments, a thorough security audit is recommended.
-- Performance on low-power devices may vary depending on the size of the encrypted data.
+- Performance may vary depending on device capabilities.

 ---